ecolgate/Jumping-Robot-with-Constraints/README.md

 Other changes:

 Feedback control has been added.
 This has a simple structure with the function `digital_controller.m` computing the control commands (u) and the function `analog_controller.m` updating the state.

-The digital controller is pretty simple:  PD control at each motor (spine and body).
-Joint angles are assumed to be read perfectly from encoders, and velocities found by backward difference differentiation.

 A state machine has been added for pumping.
 It is also quite simple:  when the angle and angular velocity of the foot have the same sign, the body is pushed to a high position; when they have different signs, the body is lowered.
 This strategy is based on: